Making the Most of Your Savings Despite Low Interest Rates - People Development Magazine

 6. Tax Implications

 Tax efficiency should be a priority when considering where to save or invest.
-Products like ISAs in the UK offer tax advantages that can help you maximize your returns.
+Products like ISAs in the UK offer tax advantages that can help you maximise your returns.
 Be aware of tax liabilities on other investment gains or interest earned outside tax-advantaged accounts, and plan accordingly to reduce your tax burden.

 7. Diversification